bslezak/codetest-api/README.md

 		cd <project-dir>
 		composer install

-3. Copy .env.dist to .env and edit the line DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/codetest-api with proper mysql credentials and host
+3. Edit the .env file, changing the line `DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/codetest-api` with proper mysql credentials and host

-		cp .env.dist .env

-4. Create the database
+4. Create the database, the schema, and import functions and stored procs:

 		php .\bin\console doctrine:database:create

-5. Update the database
+		php .\bin\console doctrine:schema:create
 		php .\bin\console doctrine:database:import .\var\install.sql

-6. Import the pharmacy table by placing the pharmacies.csv file into the .\var\ folder and running:
+5. Import the pharmacy table by placing the pharmacies.csv file into the `.\var\` folder and running:

 		php .\bin\console import:pharmacies
+	_Note that no CSV is provided with the codebase, but you could certainly create your own._

-7. Run the local server with the command:
+6. If you don't have a web server to run the application, use PHP's built-in server with the command:

-		php .\bin\console server:run
+		php .\bin\console server:run 0.0.0.0:8000
 you should see the result:

-		 [OK] Server listening on http://127.0.0.1:8000
+		 [OK] Server listening on http://0.0.0.0:8000

 		 // Quit the server with CONTROL-C.

-8. Use [swagger](https://swagger.io/) to access the API documentation at http://127.0.0.1:8000/api/v1/
+7. Use [swagger](https://swagger.io/) to access the API documentation at http://127.0.0.1:8000/api/v1/

 	or

-9. Query the endpoint for nearest pharamcy by providing latitude and logitude through query strings such as:
+8. Query the endpoint for nearest pharamcy by providing latitude and logitude through query strings such as:

 		http://localhost:8000/api/v1/pharmacy/?latitude=38.960457&longitude=-94.637407